daniel309/openpages-db-export/README.md

 # IBM OpenPages Query to Database Table Export Tool

-Python program that, given an OpenPages pseudo SQL query, creates a table in Db2 based on the schema of the result and loads the query result into this table.
+A Python program that, given an OpenPages pseudo SQL query, creates a table in Db2 based on the schema of the result and loads the query result into this table.

 Designed to run periodically as job (CP4D scheduled job, cron, ...).
 Loads the query result into a